Sheep nutritional requirements when grazing stubble

 Lupinosis is caused by the toxin from a fungus living on lupin stubble.

 The toxin causes massive liver damage when ingested by a sheep.
-The animal gradually becomes more unwell as the liver failure progresses.
+The animal gradually becomes unwell as the liver failure progresses.
 The eyes and mouth become yellow (jaundice).

 Worms

 The only way to accurately measure the worm status of your sheep is to conduct a worm egg count.
-Sheep should be contained to obtain the best fresh faecal samples.
+Sheep should be contained to obtain fresh faecal samples.
 These tests can be undertaken through a veterinary clinic or stock agent.
 The cost is low relative to the cost in lost production and the cost of drenches.

 Drenching programs should always be approached strategically.